 For those in standard accommodations, the two-deck-high Britannia restaurant can serve up to 800 diners at once.
 Here you have the choice of first or second seating for dinner, but lunch and breakfast are open seating.
 A separate British pub serves grub like cottage pie and bangers and mash at lunchtime.

-Other dining options include the Lido buffet, which serves breakfast and lunch, and Todd English (Queen Victoria) and The Verandah (Queen Elizabeth), additional for-fee venues for lunch and dinner.
+Other dining options include the Lido buffet, which serves breakfast and lunch, and The Verandah, an additional for-fee venues for lunch and dinner.

 On the sister ships, afternoon tea is a white-glove affair served in the lovely two-deck-high Queens Room.
 The ceremony is a throwback to an altogether grander age of travel and represents Cunard's commitment to its heritage.

 As of November 2011, all three Cunard ships were re-flagged from Southampton, U.K., to Hamilton, Bermuda, allowing the line to conduct onboard weddings at sea.
 The wedding program began in 2012 after the world cruise season.